By Bazilius Emmanuel – Art in Tanzania internship

 Components of the environment

-(b) Biological components i.e., abiotic and biotic components, including all living and non-living things.
+(b) Biological components, i.e., abiotic and biotic components, including all living and non-living things.
 See diagram below;

-Diagram shows the three environment components;
+The diagram shows the three environment components;

 IMPORTANCE OF THE ENVIRONMENT

-(cNatural resources are derived from the environment.•Resources like medicine, air, water and minerals are essential human needs obtained from natural resources derived by the environment.
+(c) Natural resources are derived from the environment. • Resources like medicine, air, water, and minerals are essential human needs, and they are obtained from natural resources derived from the environment.

 (d) Minimize and or prevent disasters•swamps and marshes act as reservoirs of more water which may lead to flood, also air and plants absorb much gases emitted from human activities which will have more contribution to global warming.

-(g) Disease preventionEnvironmental components like air, water and minerals are required by the human body for proper growth and rescue our bodies from different diseases.
-E.g., the use of table salt decreases the chances for disease like goitre.
+(g) Disease prevention: Environmental components like air, water, and minerals are required by the human body for proper growth and to rescue our bodies from diseases.
+Table salt decreases the chances of diseases like goitre.

 It shows the mutual benefit in the ecosystem.